MoonPoet/xaprb-src/content/blog/2017/male-fear-of-false-accusations-is-irrational.md

 A more balanced view considers the following facts, all of which are exhaustively documented to the point that I don't need to cite references:

-- Assault and harrassment are epidemic, and frequently not reported.
+- Assault and harassment are epidemic, and frequently not reported.
 - Most of this violence is perpetrated by men.
 - Most accusations of assault are true, and false accusations are rare.